IBM/zowe-cli-cics-deploy-plugin/docs/pages/cdp/cdp-Preparing-a-zOS-PT-image.md

 #### Results

-The image is now ready for developers to use to provision their own CICS region.
-The Node.js application will be provisioned and started together the CICS region.
+The image is now ready for developers to use to provision their own CICS® region.
+The Node.js application will be provisioned and started together the CICS® region.
 The image source can be stored and shared with the application using a source code management system.
 When your application is updated, you will need to prepare a new image by repeating steps 3, 4 and 5.

-For further details on including applications in z/OS images see [Including a CICS bundle in your image](https://www.ibm.com/support/knowledgecenter/en/SSXH44E_1.0.0/zospt/cics/zospt-cics-bundles.html).
+For further details on including applications in z/OS images see [Including a CICS® bundle in your image](https://www.ibm.com/support/knowledgecenter/en/SSXH44E_1.0.0/zospt/cics/zospt-cics-bundles.html).